sillsdev/EthnoLib/components/language-picker/README.md

 Originally designed for Bloom Desktop.

 `language-picker/common/find-language` contains the logic for fuzzy-searching for languages, suitable to be published on its own and usable by various frontends.
 The database of languages is based on [langtags.json](https://github.com/silnrsi/langtags).
 Also has various methods for modifying the search results to handle special cases (e.g. sign languages and very common languages).
+Currently, corner cases in the search results are adjusted as makes sense for Bloom's use cases by `defaultSearchResultModifier.` TODO describe what `defaultSearchResultModifier.` does once this is finalized, as well as how users can customize their own modifier.

 `language-picker/react/language-chooser-react-mui` is a React component which uses the `language-picker/common/find-language` logic to present a language picker.

-TODO about the modifiers and the default modifier

 For discussion of macrolanguage handling, see [macrolanguageNotes.md](macrolanguageNotes.md)